deepaksingh100/log-sender/README.md

 # log-sender
-Mail all the Visited URLs from a Computer by using Apache2 (HTTPD) as Forward Proxy.
+Mail all the visited URLs from a computer by using apache2 (HTTPD) as forward proxy.

-Before running log-sender.jar.
-Let's have a look at previous instructions.
+Let's have a look at instructions to use this project.
 Initially this project is developed for linux only.
-I will implement this for windows as well.
+I will develope this for windows as well.

 # Install apache2
 sudo apt-get update<br/>